-As a TRBL representative, you should report your suspicions to your duty or line manager if you have one, or to the Membership Support Officer (MSO).
+As an RBL representative, you should report your suspicions to your duty or line manager if you have one, or to your local Designated Safeguarding Lead (DSL).
 The person you report it to will then escalate your concerns.
 The matter will then be reported to the Safeguarding Team for your own Local Authority, (contact details are on their websites).
 If you feel the person is in danger of abuse, you should contact the police immediately.

 You also have a duty and obligation to report to the police if a criminal act has occurred including where there has been sexual, financial and physical abuse.
-In addition to taking action by reporting all Safeguarding concerns, staff, volunteers or Members, must also notify the Head of Risk Management: safeguarding@britishlegion.org.uk who will centrally record all Safeguarding incidents.
+The Head of Safeguarding is responsible for the maintenance of a central record of all Safeguarding incidents using Legion ASSURE.